empyrealus/safety_rating/README.md

 __
 |Mission Objective|
-Provide a Driver Safety Rating (DSR) for companies and drivers -- simila to a credit score Faciliate insurance solutions for all incomes and situations to prevent drivers from going uninsured or underinsured due to a malformed rating system
+Provide a Driver Safety Rating (DSR) for companies and drivers -- simila to a credit score

+Faciliate insurance solutions for all incomes and situations to prevent drivers from going uninsured or underinsured due to a malformed insurance algorithms

 |**Proposed Features**|Feature Description|